sarthag/MNIST-Dataset/README.md

 # MNIST-Dataset
-Solving the MNIST Dataset in different ways
+Solving the MNIST Dataset in different ways to gain an understanding of different modules.